mdekalka/real-time-connections/README.md

 Runs a react app on port 3000.

-See the section about SSE [sse](https://developer.mozilla.org/en-US/docs/Web/API/Server-sent_events) for more information.
+See the section about [SSE](https://developer.mozilla.org/en-US/docs/Web/API/Server-sent_events) for more information.